-According to the Estonian Aliens Act from October 1, 2010, a long-stay (D) visa can be applied for in a number of circumstances such as study, work or family relations.
-A long-stay visa may be issued for single or multiple entries into Estonia with a period of stay up to six months and with a period of validity up to twelve months.
+According to the Estonian Aliens Act, a long-stay (D-visa) can be applied in a number of circumstances such as study and work (short term employment).
 A long-stay visa can be applied for only in person only at the Estonian Embassy in New Delhi.
-You may view the location of all Embassies and Consulates of Estonia HERE

 As a guiding principle, only a Temporary Residence Permit application or a D-visa application can be lodged at the Embassy, not both.